 Lisa is cultural leader with a demonstrated commitment to advancing issues of equality and social justice.
 Her work encompasses theatre + event producing and directing, writing, facilitating workshops and speaking.

 Life behind the scenes has been equally rich.
-After navigating a challenging time when the father of her unborn child disappeared, Lisa found love again with a woman and they moved to the bushland suburb Berowra on the outskirts of Sydney, renovated a run down 70’s house and happily co-parented their son.
-Eleven years into their relationship her partner disclosed they were planning to affirm their gender and transitioned socially and medically from female to male, now identifying as non-binary trans-masculine.
-This led to Lisa questioning her own identity and place in the world.
-She explored this through community and arts advocacy and began to merge these areas with her professional work, leading to the launch of FEM.
+After navigating a challenging time when the father of her unborn child disappeared, Lisa found love in a queer relationship and they moved to the bushland suburb Berowra on the outskirts of Sydney, co-parenting and renovating a run down 70’s home.
+Throughout this time Lisa began to consider her identity and place in the world.
+She explored this through community and arts advocacy and began to merge these areas with her professional work, leading to the launch of FEM Presents.

 Lisa brings a lens of inclusion to everything she produces and talks openly and passionately about the themes of her life and work in her speaking and writing.

-For FEM, she produces work that celebrates diversity including the storytelling event My Trans Story, My Drag Story, The Sappho Show and BUTCH.
+For FEM Presents, she produces work that celebrates diversity including the storytelling event My Trans Story, My Drag Story, The Sappho Show and BUTCH.